ksb990200/Debye-temperature-by-PL-Spectra/README.md

-# Debye-temperature-by-PL-Spectra
+# PL-Spectra-analysis
-Finding Debye temperature of MoSe2 sample by PL spectra data at various temperature
+Finding the parameters to find Energy gap of MoSe2 sample by PL spectra data at various temperature.